 Dotted with almost 50 shops, this shopping street leads right to the Senso-Ji Temple.
 An attraction on its own, this is the perfect place to get the taste of the Japanese street food culture.

 Nakamise Street (Nakamise Dori) has been providing temple visitors with a variety of traditional snacks, dishes, and souvenirs for centuries.
-It is one of the oldest streets for vendors in Tokyo.
+It is one of the oldest streets for vendors in Tokyo and one of the best to experience food!

 In fact, Asakusa used to be a fantastic entertainment centre back in its days.
 We recommend trying some of the many sweets you can find on this street.
 You can find street food ranging from ice cream and soy doughnuts to delicious noodles and ramen.
 All you have to do is show up willing to try a little bit of everything.